pratham-kpatil/Profanity-Check/README.md

   - Config file is generated with fake data to test the code
   - Fake input csv file is generated in csv_data folder tp test code
-  - The csv file should contain a column named "scentences" which will have scentences stored in it.
+  - The input csv file should contain a column named "scentences" which will have scentences stored in it.